 Website visitors who don’t want their data used by Google Analytics can install the Google Analytics opt-out browser add-on.
 You can read more on how to do that on the Google Analytics opt-out page at https://tools.google.com/dlpage/gaoptout.
 Using the Google Analytics opt-out plug-in will not prevent site owners from using other tools to measure site analytics and does not prevent data from being sent to the website itself or in other ways to web analytics services.
 Any personal data which may have been collected by these services are retained for 14 months after inactivity.
 You, the end-user, may access or delete this data by visiting Google’s My Activity page (https://myactivity.google.com/myactivity).

 You can choose to opt-out from having Hotjar collect your information when visiting all websites using Hotjar services by using a ‘Do Not Track’ header.
 You can read more on how to do that at https://www.hotjar.com/opt-out.

 RBP uses advertising for the purposes of increasing awareness of our brands, products, and services to current and potential customers.
 Third-party web beacons and cookies are used on your website to provide advertisements about goods and services of interest to visitors on that and other websites.
 Utilizing third-party advertising solutions allows RBP to be more specific with who and how we build awareness of products and services.

-RBP utilizes certain Google AdWords features such as remarketing, interest categories, similar audiences, demographic and location targeting, and other types of interest-based advertising that help us customize who sees our advertisements.
+RBP may utilize certain Google AdWords features such as remarketing, interest categories, similar audiences, demographic and location targeting, and other types of interest-based advertising that help us customize who sees our advertisements.
 These features do not include any personally identifiable information including, but not limited to, email addresses, telephone numbers, and credit card numbers.
 If you wish to opt-out of targeted Google advertising, visit https://www.google.com/settings/ads.